Basic Usage

 | "facet_id" is the facet index in the shape model, starting at zero

-| "RGB" are red-green-blue floats, between 0.0 and 1.0
+| "R, G, B" are red-green-blue floats, between 0.0 and 1.0

-Sequences of images can be defined in an XML file.
+Sequences of images can be defined in an JSON file.
 Once loaded, it will be used to automatically generate simulated images for the given sequence.
 You must set up what to display (labels, gravity, axes, camera footprints, …) before loading the sequence file.

-Example of a sequence.xml file:
+Example of a sequence.json file:

 Load an image corresponding to the current field of view, and project it on the shape.
 This requires that you have set a time and a camera, the program will remind you to do so if you didn’t.